OWLcracker/big-data/README.md

 to either find a way to scale the Thrift Server horizontally or to find an alternative to the Thrift Server.

 **Storage on Local File System:**
 The data is stored in the local file system, which means that the data is neither replicated nor distributed to different nodes, like it would be if a distributed file system like HDFS were used.
-Therefore the data storage constitutes a single point of failure as well as an I/O bottleneck.
+Therefore, the data storage constitutes a single point of failure as well as an I/O bottleneck.
 This decreases the performance and the scalability of the solution significantly, because Spark can't read the data properly in parallel.
 Furthermore, the data is not fault-tolerant because there is no replication, which means that if the data is lost, it is lost forever.
 This solution is not recommended for production use and was only chosen because of time constraints and the additional complexity the integration of a distributed file system would introduce.
 It should be further investigated if a HDFS cluster is beneficial for this project or if another fault-tolerant distributed file system is a more suitable solution.

 **Insufficient Hardware for Tests:**
 The researchers didn't have access to a cluster with sufficient hardware to test the scalability of the application.